jrwinget/website/content/home/teaching.md

 # An example of using the custom widget to create your own homepage section.
 # To create more sections, duplicate this file and edit the values below as desired.
 widget = "custom"
-active = true
+active = false
-date = "2016-04-20T00:00:00"
+date = 2016-04-20T00:00:00

 # Note: a full width section format can be enabled by commenting out the `title` and `subtitle` with a `#`.
-title = "Teaching"
+title = "Custom Section"
 subtitle = ""

 # Order that this section will appear in.
-weight = 8
+weight = 60

 +++

-I am a teaching instructor for the following courses at Loyola University Chicago:

-- PSYC304: Statistics
-- PSYC306: Research Methods

-I also have interests in teaching the following courses:

-Social psychology, Judgment and decision making, Attitudes, Group dynamics, Psychology and law, Industrial/Organizational psychology, Cognitive psychology
+This is an example of using the *custom* widget to create your own homepage section.

+To remove this section, either delete `content/home/teaching.md` or edit the frontmatter of the file to deactivate the widget by setting `active = false`.